top of page

 Article 3: Purpose

-2. It shall attempt to achieve these objectives, in particular:
+2. It shall achieve these objectives through:

-• maintaining contacts with the authorities, other professional organisations, professional chambers and other member institutions.
+• maintaining contacts with the authorities, other professional organisations, professional chambers and other member institutions;

 Article 4: Members